 The Biscuit Factory

-Reading's new arts cinema and venue, The Biscuit Factory, opened in 2021, on the corner of Oxford Road and Queen's Walk next to the Penta Hotel.
+Reading's new arts cinema and venue, The Biscuit Factory opened on the corner of Oxford Road and Queen's Walk next to the Penta Hotel.
 The new community hub features an outside terrace with views down the Oxford Road as well as three screens showing a wide range of films beyond the blockbuster programming of the big cinema complexes.
 You’ll also find an on-site bar, community space and downstairs café.

 Reading Restaurants